Braid representatives minimizing the number of simple walks

 \begin{lemma} The simple walks with $J \subseteq \{2, \ldots, m\}$ on a braid $\be$ and its reflection $\be^*$ are disjoint.
 In other words, $SW_\be \cap SW_{\be^*} = \varnothing$. \end{lemma}

 \begin{proof} Suppose $W$ is a simple walk on $\be$ with monomial $a_{i_1} \cdots a_{i_k}$.
-Then the partial smoothing of $\be$ at the crossings $i_1,\ldots, i_k$ can be partitioned into active and inactive arcs, colored red and black, respectively, with the first strand of the braid at the top colored black.
-For the same monomial on the mirror image $\be^*$, the colors will be switched.
-In particular, the first strand will be colored red at the top.
+Then the partial smoothing of $\be$ at the crossings $i_1,\ldots, i_k$ can be partitioned into active and inactive arcs.
+Here, we mark the active arcs, with the first strand of the braid at the top inactive.
+For the same monomial on the mirror image $\be^*$, the active and inactive arcs will be switched.
+In particular, the first strand on $\be^*$ will be active at the top and marked as such.
 Therefore, the monomial $a_{i_1} \cdots a_{i_k}$ will not correspond to a valid simple walk on $\be^*$.
 It follows that $SW_\be \cap SW_{\be^*} = \varnothing$, and this completes the proof. \end{proof}